pyaiot/pyaiot/README.md

 You can also update the `Environment` option in the services definition files **after** deployment.
 The services files are located in `/lib/systemd/system.
-Note that you'all have to reload the systemd daemon services and restart
+Note that you'll have to reload the systemd daemon services and restart
 services:
 ```
     $ sudo systemctl daemon-reload